 Description

-Once the Registrar makes an assessment and produces a notice of assessment, the daily rate of child support specified for the child support period becomes an amount the payer is liable to pay to the payee (CSA Act section 77).
+Once the Registrar makes an assessment and produces a notice of assessment, the daily rate of child support specified for the CSP becomes an amount the payer is liable to pay to the payee (CSA Act section 77).

 Child support payable in relation to any day in a month becomes due and payable on: